objcio/articles/2015-01-09-natasha-murashev.md

 **What do you think about all the new stuff that has come out recently, like Swift and WatchKit, and then iOS 8?
 What are you excited about?**

 Everything?
 I love learning.
 That's actually one of my favorite things about being a programmer.
 I missed that in my other jobs, but in programming there are just many more ups and downs with opportunities to learn.
 For example, Swift looks really easy on the outside.
 When it was announced, all the JavaScript developers were like, "Oh, I’m now an iOS developer."
 However, from working with it, I've found that it’s actually harder than Objective-C. Objective-C is very simple.
 You can only do so many things.
-But in Swift there's a whole new world of patterns, but there are no best practices yet — it’s kind of a Wild West.
+But in Swift there's a whole new world of patterns, and there are no best practices yet — it’s kind of a Wild West.
 There are so many choices.

 With regard to WatchKit, it's pretty simple at the moment, but the promise of it is really exciting.
-I actually just got one of those FitBit scales, and the way it just communicates seamlessly is really magical.
+I actually just got one of those FitBit scales, and the way it syncs data so seamlessly is really magical.
 I’m excited about that aspect of the watch, of being able to track information and sync it seamlessly.

 **If I recall correctly, you were disappointed about it initially, but then got really excited about it, right?**